What is Azure Automation?

 - Retrieve inventory - Get a complete inventory of deployed resources for targeting, reporting, and compliance.

 - Find changes - Identify and isolate machine changes that can cause misconfiguration and improve operational compliance.
 Remediate or escalate them to management systems.

-Depending on your requirements, one or more of the following Azure services integrate with or compliment Azure Automation to help fullfil them:
+Depending on your requirements, one or more of the following Azure services integrate with or complement Azure Automation to help fulfill them:

 - Azure Arc-enabled servers enables simplified onboarding of hybrid machines to Update Management, Change Tracking and Inventory, and the Hybrid Runbook Worker role.

 - Azure Alerts action groups can initiate an Automation runbook when an alert is raised.